 The Naperville Police Department's Communications Section serves as the Public Safety Answering Point (PSAP) for the City of Naperville and provides emergency and non-emergency radio and telephone communications for all public safety departments within the City.
-The Communications Section also includes City Dispatch, which serves the Departments of Public Works and Public Utilities.

 In order to accomplish its goals and provide the highest possible quality of customer service, the Communications Section concentrates on both the latest technology and training to facilitate the efficient operation of the center.
 Telecommunicators receive a minimum of 12-16 weeks of initial training from Certified Communications Training Officers.
 Continuing education is provided to all employees, in several different forms, throughout the year.

 Telecommunicators utilize an Enhanced 9-1-1 (E911) system and Computer-Aided-Dispatch (CAD) system to more effectively and expeditiously perform their duties.
 These systems aid in quickly determining the location of an incident, what type of units to dispatch and the on-going status of the incident.
 The Communications Section will continue to update and expand in these areas in accordance with the motto "excellence is the standard, perfection is the goal."